caraujo84/Sitecore.SharedSource.BucketCounter/README.md

 ```

 ## Screenshots
+New Experience with Buckets
 ![New Experience with Buckets](screenshots/bucketCounter.png?raw=true "Bucket Counter")

+New Experience with Bucket Counter For all Items
 ![New Experience with Bucket Counter For all Items](screenshots/bucketCounter.png?raw=true "Bucket Counter For All")